Take a minute to think about your organization’s culture as it relates to asset maintenance:

 Signs of a Poor Maintenance Culture

-- Indifference among staff members
+- Indifference or feelings of distrust among staff members

 - High staff turnover